All Episodes

 So the only capable group to do that is the United States military and our intelligence community.

-And the only way you can effectively put them out into the country without more loss of life is by having an intelligence driven plan as to locate where our Americans are.
+And the only way you can effectively put them out into the country without more loss of life is by having an intelligence-driven plan as to locate where our Americans are.

-These types of operations require extensive planning from our DOD from our IC they require briefings at the White House.
+These types of operations require extensive planning from our DOD, from our IC.

 And you can't do that overnight.

-So that's why again I go back to the point that this is an evacuation operation which is totally reactionary and they themselves have said people are going to be left behind.
+So that's why, again, I go back to the point that this is an evacuation operation, which is totally reactionary.

-And for me as an American who served, and I'm sure I share this with so many others, that's unacceptable that there is no plan in place to remove every single American.
+And for me, as an American who served, and I'm sure I share this with so many others, that's unacceptable, that there is no plan in place to remove every single American.

-In the last few days, we've had uh, for example, one group of uh civilians, so you know, ex-special operators, um, with some people actually on the ground and some people working out of like, you know, their bedrooms in San Diego coordinating networks and this sort of there had there there's been a a bit of this kind of civilian effort.
+In the last few days, we've had, for example, one group of civilians, you know, ex-special operators, with some people actually on the ground and some people working out of like, you know, their bedrooms in San Diego, coordinating networks and this sort of nature.

 Lara Logan has been involved.

-This was you know, Mike Brewer with his team.
+This was Mike Brewer with his team.

 We've had him on American thought leaders recently.